ansible-community/community-website/posts/archive/introducing-a-brand-new-way-to-automate-your-azure-cloud.md

 ![screenshot](/images/posts/archive/azure-ad-integration.png)

-There's great automation content available for you to leverage with examples to learn from if you\'re new to Red Hat Ansible Automation Platform on Azure.
+There's great automation content available for you to leverage with examples to learn from if you're new to Red Hat Ansible Automation Platform on Azure.

 Here's a GitHub repository that has automation content for automating